utubun/courses/moba/Intro2LinuxCLI01.md

 ## Intro

 There are the good news.
 We have another unique command in our toolbox it is... `uniq`.
-The command reports or omit adjucent repeated lines.
+The command reports or omit adjucent repeated l ines.
 It also accept `-c` switch to **c**ount repeated lines, and `-d` switch to print *only duplicated lines*.
 Lets try this:

 ```bash
 grep -E 'product=.+' ./data/in/gbff/GCF_900185255.1_NN2_genomic.gbff | sort | uniq -dc | less